PROTECT YOUR VALUABLE HOME AND PROPERTY FROM THE SILENT DESTROYER– TERMITE

 Be aware of Termites and the damage they cause

 Termites – What sort of creatures are they?

 Termites are social insects live in colonies underneath the soil (Subterranean).
 Some occasions they can be seen in above ground structures too.
-Different castes of termites (the Queen, the king, workers, soldiers and 'Alates' or swarming adults – commonly known as “Meru” or Christmas flies) can be seen within colonies.
-Each caste has specific duty within the colony and together they assure the colony’s continued well-being.
+Different castes of termites (the Queen, the king, workers, soldiers and alates or swarming adult – commonly known as “Meru” or Christmas flies) can be seen within colonies.
+Each caste has specific duty within the colony, and together they assure the colony’s continued well-being.
 The queen can lay thousands of eggs per day and produce worker termites who feed on cellulose or wood base material in your house or building.
-Unfortunately, all homes, regardless of their construction type, have sufficient amount of cellulose (or timber based matter) for termite infestation.
+Unfortunately, all homes, regardless of their construction type, have sufficient amount of cellulose for termite infestation.